AngusKenny/BO-TPOT/README.md

 Starting from generation 0, `TPOT-BO-ALT` divides the total computing budget into $nI$ iterations, with each further divided into a TPOT and `TPOT-BO-S` step.
 The number of total TPOT generations $nG_t$ and the number of generations per TPOT step $nG_s$ are specified as part of the input and, typically, should be set to allow a fair comparison with other methods.
 For example, let the TPOT population size $nP$ be 100, and say 100 `TPOT-BASE` generations were performed as a control, with `TPOT-BO-S` performing 2000 evaluations from the 80 generation mark.
 If $nI = 10$, then appropriate values would be $nG_t= 100$ and $nG_s = \frac{80}{nI} = 8$.
 Using these values, the number of BO evaluations for the `TPOT-BO-S` step can be calculated as ${nE = (nG_t - nI \times nG_s) \times nP = 200}$.
 This ensures that the total number of evaluations for all three methods would be 10,000, with the same ratio of TPOT to BO evaluations for both `TPOT-BO-S` and `TPOT-BO-ALT`.

-Starting with an empty set of evaluated pipelines $S$, an instance of the `TPOTRegressor` class $T$ is initialised with population size $nP$.
+An instance of the `TPOTRegressor` class $T$ is initialised with population size $nP$, from which an initial population of evaluated solutions $S$ is extracted.
 Then, for each of $nI$ iterations, $S$ is updated with the result of fitting $T$ on the input data $D$ and $S$ for $nG_s$ generations and passed to an instance of `TPOT-BO-S` which applies BO for $nE$ evaluations.
 In the first iteration $T$ is fit for $nG_s - 1$ generations to account for the initial construction of the population, which must be evaluated using $T$ as well.
 Once all iterations have completed, $S$ is returned.

 #### Parameters: